mito0o852/mito0o852/README.md

 # Moustapha Oumar

-Backend developer, AI/ML learner-builder, and curious systems thinker.
+ML Engineer, Data Scientist, and curious systems thinker.

 I am interested in building useful things with code, understanding complex fields deeply, and turning ideas into practical systems.
-My work and learning usually sit somewhere between backend engineering, AI, automation, algorithmic trading, research, and personal knowledge systems.
+My work and learning usually sit somewhere between ML engineering, AI, automation, algorithmic trading, and researching.

 ## About Me

 - I work with backend systems, AI/ML ideas, and automation workflows.
-- I enjoy learning difficult subjects by breaking them into maps, mental models, and realistic practice.
 - I am interested in algorithmic trading, market structure, quantitative research, and systematic strategy building.
 - I like using AI as a thinking partner for learning, planning, research, debugging, and creative work.
 - I am also interested in writing, storytelling, and novel writing.